Request Info

 Section Notes: Course is not an IFSAC certification course.

-• Fire Officer II - FS212
+• Fire Officer I - FS211

-Course Description: Continuation of Fire Officer I, including the organization and management of a fire and emergency services department and the relationship of private organizations and governmental agencies with the fire service.
-Coursework meets the Fire Officer II requirements listed in the NFPA standard 1021, 2014 edition.
+Course Description: Introduction to the organization and management of a fire and emergency services department and the relationship of private organizations, governmental agencies, and the fire service.
+Emphasis is placed on fire and emergency service, ethics, and leadership from the perspective of the company officer.
+This course meets the Fire Officer I requirements listed in NFPA standard 1021, 2014 edition.

 • Sections: